nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/install-guide.md

 GitLab supports SSH access to any created repositories.
 If you want to allow your users to clone the repositories where their application configuration is stored, then you will have to alter the GitLab Shell service, and change its type to LoadBalancer, so that a routable IP address will be assigned to it.

-### NMaaS Installation
+### nmaas Installation

-The source code for the NMaaS Helm chart is publicly available on [nmaas-platform/nmaas-chart](https://gitlab.software.geant.org/nmaas/nmaas-chart).
+The source code for the nmaas Helm chart is publicly available on [nmaas-platform/nmaas-chart](https://gitlab.software.geant.org/nmaas/nmaas-chart).
 The `README.md` file provides details on all the customizable `value` parameters for a given chart version.

-The following manual steps must be performed before deploying NMaaS:
+The following manual steps must be performed before deploying nmaas:

-- Creating a private/public SSH keypair so that NMaaS Platform can access NMaaS Helm:
+- Creating a private/public SSH keypair so that nmaas Platform can access nmaas Helm:

     ```bash
     #!/bin/bash